sinnedpenguin/What-ToDo/README.md

 # What-ToDo
 A console-based task management application.
-It allows users to add tasks to a list, view all tasks in the list, mark tasks as completed, and delete tasks from the list.
+Allows users to add, edit, mark as completed, and delete tasks.